 Understanding diabetic retinopathy

-As you know diabetes is a condition where the body can’t use and store sugar properly and this can cause many health problems.
-Too much sugar in the blood can cause damage to blood vessels throughout the body, including the blood vessels in the eye.
+As you know diabetes is a condition where the body can’t use and store glucose properly and this can cause many health problems.
+Too much glucose in the blood can cause damage to blood vessels throughout the body, including the blood vessels in the eye.
 These eye changes are called diabetic retinopathy.

 If you have diabetes, it is vital to have the back of your eyes effectively screened every year.

 To understand diabetic retinopathy it helps to know a little bit about how your eye works.
 The lining at the back of your eye is called the retina.
 The job of the retina is to help change what you see into messages that travel along the sight nerve to the brain.

 In the centre of the retina is an area called the macula which is really important for clear, sharp vision.

 Diabetic retinopathy is the name used for different types of changes in the retina which can affect your sight, these include: